 When looking at pots to use, make sure you measure the part of your sous vide machine that must be immersed in water.
 For example, I have tried using my Anova Precision Cooker in an 8-quart pot before, and the pot was not tall enough to allow the sous vide machine to circulate the water efficiently.

 Next, know what foods you intend to cook in the sous vide pot.
 If the food and circulator are too close together or there is not enough water, the sous vide will not be able to maintain even heat distribution.
 Cooking a rib roast will take much more clearance than a couple of ribeyes.

 The most common materials for stock pots are aluminum and stainless steel.
 While an aluminum pot will be lighter and provide fast, even heat distribution, it is only a pound or so lighter in context to the 20-30 pounds of water you may be using to cook your food, so the total effect is minimal.

 Aluminum is less desirable as it allows heat to transfer out quickly into the environment.
 As heat transfers out of your pot, it will require more energy and more time to cook your food to temperature.

 Stainless steel as a material will also last longer.
 It is non-toxic, does not chip, and does not leech into acidic foods.

 Stainless steel is also safe for using in the oven.
 Even the tempered glass lids usually are oven safe up to a rated temperature.
-While we don’t really recommend it, materials like stainless steel also tend to be dishwasher safe.
+While I don’t really recommend it, materials like stainless steel also tend to be dishwasher safe.